Previous dayMarch 24, 2026Next day

 14.8 km-III-✓ ReviewedUSGS →

-On March 24, 2026, worldwide seismic activity registered a magnitude 3.2 earthquake 16 km SSW of Larsen Bay, Alaska at 21:04 UTC.
-Peak ground motion corresponded to MMI 3.1, classified as light shaking.
-At a depth of 14.8 km, the event was shallow crustal.
-Coordinates: 57.409°, -154.109°.
+At 21:04 UTC on March 24, 2026, a magnitude 3.2 tremor occurred 16 km SSW of Larsen Bay, Alaska.
+Maximum shaking intensity peaked at MMI 3.1 (light).
+The event originated approximately 14.8 km below the surface, classifying it as shallow crustal.
+The epicenter is at 57.409°, -154.109°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24